Industrial Drafting (2)

 Safety, setup, and welding in all positions using gas metal arc welding equipment.

-Procedures to prepare for the Washington Association of Building Officials tests in Gas Metal Arc Welding, Flux Cored Arc Welding, and Gas Tungsten Arc Welding.
-Equipment setup, base and filler metal selection, pipe layout and fitting procedures.
+Procedures to prepare for the Washington Association of Building Officials tests in Gas Metal Arc.
+Flux Cored Arc, and Gas Tungsten Arc Welding.
+Equipment setup, base and filter metal selection, pipe layout and fitting procedures.
 Prerequisite: WELD 164 and 165 or permission of instructor.

 Exercises enable students to prepare for the Washington Association of Building Officials tests.
 Includes Gas Metal Arc, Flux Cored Arc and Gas Tungsten Arc Welding on test plates and pipe in all positions; Oxyfuel introduced.
-Corequisite: WELD 267; prerequisite WELD 164 or instructor permission.
+Concurrent enrollment in WELD 267.
+Prerequisite: WELD 164 or permission of instructor.

 Fabrication and fitting tools, setup and procedures.
 Correct steps to follow when designing, cost estimating, and planning a large scale welding project.
 Blueprint interpretation and the completion of scale drawing will also be required.
 Prerequisite: WELD 267 or permission of instructor.

 Fabrication and fitting tools, setup, and procedures.
 Butt and tee joint will be required in the flat position using various welding processes.
 Students will have the opportunity to work on individual projects.
 Prerequisite: WELD 268 or permission of instructor.
 Corequisite: WELD 269.

 Blueprint Reading (3)

 Fundamentals of drawing interpretation in the welding trade.
 Included are blueprint reading, welding symbols, fabrication techniques, identification of welds, and welding abbreviations.
 Prerequisite: WELD 126.

 Advanced Gas Metal Arc Welding - Aluminum (5)